5 Fun Digital Easter Egg Hunts

 Wikipedia Easter Egg Hunt

-Wikipedia is a rabbit hole already with the countless entries that link to other articles that can keep you entertained for hours!
+Wikipedia is a rabbit hole already with the many entries that link to other articles that can keep you entertained for hours!
 Much like the hidden gems of knowledge, there are hidden eggs as well.
 Should you decide to visit and search, pay close attention to the small hedgehog in the photo of the rabbits on one particular page.

 Chrome’s Hidden Game

-The internet is a wonderful thing, except when it doesn’t work.
+The internet is a beautiful thing, except when it doesn’t work.
 If you are a Chrome user, you have probably seen the “cannot connect screen” before with an adorable 8-bit looking dinosaur.
 Instead of flipping the desk in frustration, just hit the spacebar and enjoy!

 Android’s Flappy Secret

-You might be familiar with the mobile game Flappy Bird that rolled out in 2013 only to be quickly pulled off the digital shelves in 2014, but what might surprise you is that the game is still available (sorta).
+You might be familiar with the mobile game Flappy Bird that rolled out in 2013 only to be quickly pulled off the digital shelves in 2014, but what might surprise you is that the game is still available (sort of).
 If you own an Android smartphone, head over to your settings, scroll all the way down to the bottom and tap “About Phone.”
 Next, continually tap the “Android Version” listing until a piece of candy appears (it varies depending on your version).
-Tap and hold on the candy until the Flappy Bird-like game appears.
+Tap and hold on the candy until the Flappy Bird-like game looks.

 Stay In Touch